 Permanent file PERMANENT is copied from device set MORE to the public device and recataloged with the same permanent file name and owner ID.
 A new permanent file is created and cataloged on device set MORE.

 6. TWO SETS.
-MOUNT, SN=OTHER, VSN=123.
-MOUNT(VSN=844A, SN=MORE) SETNAME(MORE) ATTACH(TAPE5, PERMFILE, ID=FRIEND)
+MOUNT(SN=OTHER,VSN=123) MOUNT(VSN=844A,SN=MORE) SETNAME(MORE) ATTACH(TAPE5,PERMFILE,ID=FRIEND)

-REQUEST(A, PF, SN=OTHER)
+REQUEST(A,PF,SN=OTHER)

 COPY(TAPE5,A) FTN.
 LGO.
-Mounts master device.
-Mounts master device.